-One of the questions that come up for visitors is “What to do at night?”
+One of the questions I often get from my private tour guests is “What to do at night?”
 After a day of seeing the sites and having dinner, people often just go back to the hotel to crash and watch TV.

 Instead of watching TV, why not go to the movies?
 And go to the movies in style.

-The Castro Theater is a rare experience.
-It’s a gorgeous Art Deco movie palace, built to not only show films but to lure people out of their homes to bask in ornate beauty for the price of a ticket.
+The Castro Theatre is a rare experience.
+A gorgeous Art Deco movie palace, built in 1922 to not only show films but to lure people out of their homes to bask in ornate beauty for the price of a ticket.
 Few of these movie palaces exist anymore, and even fewer with a full Wurlitzer Theater organ, complete with silent film sound effects.
 The organ rises out of the floor and is played at night before most screenings.

 The Castro screens an eclectic variety of films: second run, indy, foreign, vintage.
 There are also sing-alongs where lyrics are projected on the screen.
-Sing-a-long “Grease” and “Moana” are recent offerings.
+Sing-a-long “Grease” and “Moana” are recent offerings,and every year their is the sing-a-long “Sound of Music.”

-Visiting a city is to experience what you can’t get back home.
+Visiting a city is about experiencing what you can’t back home.
 And I’m going to bet that your city doesn’t have a movie palace like the Castro.
-And if it does, go and compare our palace to yours back home.
+And if it does, go and compare our palace to yours.

 The Castro Theatre

-George Lucas’ digital empire—The Letterman Digital Arts center, which includes Industrial Light and Magic and Lucas Film is located in the Presidio (which is a national park).
-They don’t offer tours of any kind, but they do not leave fans without a reason to drop by.
+George Lucas’ digital empire—The Letterman Digital Arts center, which includes Industrial Light and Magic and Lucas Film is located in the Presidio.
+The LDA center doesn’t offer tours of any kind, but they do not leave fans without a reason to drop by.

-In the courtyard is a statue of Yoda, which is available for a photo op 7 days a week.
-If you’re in town during the week during business hours, visitors are welcome to come into the lobby, which has lots of Star Wars memorabilia, including a life size Boba Fett and Darth Vader costume.
+In the courtyard of the complex is a statue of Yoda, which is available for a photo op 7 days a week.
+If you’re in town Monday through Friday during business hours, visitors are welcome to come into the lobby.
+On display are a collection of Star Wars memorabilia, including a life size Boba Fett and Darth Vader costume.

-Big buses are turned away.
-But the custom private tour in the convertible MINI cooper can go everywhere, even right up to the Star Wars treasure house.
+Big buses are not allowed in the Presideo.
+Vans are not allowed to pull up in the parking lot.
+But a custom private tour in the convertible MINI cooper can go everywhere, even right up to the Star Wars treasure house.

 Since January of 2003, neighborhood volunteers and artists have transformed a drab hillside staircase into an art piece.
 Each of the 163 steps are decorated with a tile mural.
 The stairs are on city property, so they are for the enjoyment of everybody.
 It is a community project, bringing over 300 people together to enhance this neighborhood, and of San Francisco